jordanstephens/riffle/README.md

 **Algorithm Description**

-`riffle` iterates over argument arrays and selects a random number of items from each to remove from the front (this default subsequence length, or *group size* is in `(1..3)`).
+`riffle` iterates over argument arrays and selects a random number of items from each to remove from the front.
+The range in which this random number is generated is called the *range* and by default is in `(1..3)`.
+However, this can be configured for all sources or for each source individually.
 The removed items are then appended to a new array which is returned as the result after all items from each argument array have been merged.
 This iteration continues until all argument arrays are empty and all items have been merged.

 The order of items in each argument array is preserved in the resulting array relative to other items originating from the same argument array.